- Associate Professor and Co-Chair: Brian Mailloux (x47956)

 - Program Manager: Leslie Raucher (x47979)

 Environmental Science faculty and staff are active researchers who have received support from the National Science Foundation, the Office of Naval Research, the Department of Energy, the Keck Foundation and other institutions.
-Pfirman's background and interests are in oceanography and Arctic environmental science, Stute's are in environmental physics and hydrology, Mailloux's are in groundwater microbilogy, Bower's are in local environmental issues, Liddicoat's are in paleomagnetism, Dittrick's are in environmental literature, ethics and advocacy, Maenza-Gmelch's are in forestry and ecology, Rodriguez's in igneous petrology, and Raucher's in sustainability.
+Pfirman's background and interests are in oceanography and Arctic environmental science, Stute's are in environmental physics and hydrology, Mailloux's are in groundwater microbilogy, Bower's are in local environmental issues, Maenza-Gmelch's are in forestry and ecology, Rodriguez's in igneous petrology, and Raucher's in sustainability.
+Retired Joseph Liddicoat's fields are in paleomagnetism and Diane Dittrick's are in environmental literature, ethics and advocacy,

 Science faculty at Barnard teach 4 courses per year.
 Class sizes in the Environmental Science Department are generally less than 25 and often less than 10 for upper level electives.
 Since 1995, the department has placed an emphasis on interactive, multi-media approaches to teaching.
 Professors are encouraged to integrate into their curricula discussions, team and small group projects, demonstrations, computer data analyses, web-based materials, and field trips.
 Connect here for a power point presentation summarizing the department's multi-media oriented courses